 My preferred way is to use an ice cream scoop.
 It helps ensure the muffins are the same size.
 It also helps to avoid spilling.

 Lemon Ricotta Muffins are some of the heartiest, most delicious muffins I’ve ever had!
 Warm spices and vanilla give them a cozy taste while lemon adds lots of freshness.
-Like me, I’m sure you’ll love them for both breakfast and a snack!Print
+Enjoy them for both breakfast and a snack!Print

 These Lemon Ricotta Muffins are made with warm spices, ricotta cheese, and olive oil.
 They’re delicious, perfectly sweet and have a moist, fluffy texture.
 Perfect for breakfast, brunch, or for snacking.